 There’s perhaps no genre more synonymous with mobile than puzzle games.
-Low intensity inputs are good for a device with no buttons, and the pace of these games plays well with the low session time, and start-and-stop nature of mobile gaming.
+The best mobile games are good for a device with no buttons, and the pace of these games plays well with the low session time, and start-and-stop nature of mobile gaming.
 It could be series like Monument Valley, smartly combining puzzle-play with optical illusions, or games like Lara Croft Go, channeling the classic, adventure puzzles of the original Tomb Raider game series.

 It’s all too easy to play something which isn’t at all difficult, to relax into the same gaming routine, especially on mobile, when so many of us play during our commutes.
 But puzzle games challenge us, make us think in ways we’re not used to, and in so doing, keep our brains sharp.

 The best mobile puzzle games also offer a fantastic sense of achievement for those willing to power through.
 Whether you want puzzles and a story, like Krystopia: Nova’s Journey, or just a little something you can dip into like Threes!, we feel these series represent the best mobile puzzle games available on Android and iOS.
 Let’s get quizzical.

 Even though premium mobile games aren’t turning out as lucrative for Tiny Touch Tales as they used to be, we’re pleased to see the developer still willing to apply those excellent skills at making mobile games.
 Maze Machina, once again demonstrates Tiny Touch Tales’s mastery of its craft.

 Suffice to say that this is an excellent take on the concept of the maze, and offers a lot of challenge, a respectable amount of levels, and is replayable without feeling like a grind.